VitalPBX/freeswitch/README.md

 ## Repository Structure

-├── dialplan/           # Dialplan-related files and scripts │   ├── sql/            # SQL queries for managing the dialplan in PostgreSQL │   └── xml/            # Static XML dialplan snippets (if any) ├── ivr_menus/          # IVR menu configurations
+├── dialplan/           # Dialplan-related files and scripts<br>
+│   ├── sql/            # SQL queries for managing the dialplan in PostgreSQL │   └── xml/            # Static XML dialplan snippets (if any) ├── ivr_menus/          # IVR menu configurations